chxwcodes/project3-trivia/README.md

 # Trivia Me! : A React.js Solo coding project

-This project was created on August 2022 for Juno College's project 3.
+This project was created on August 2022.
 [View live here.](https://trivia-main.netlify.app/)

 ## About